Cartilage damage or osteoarthritis – what are the differences?

 A cartilage damage and osteoarthritis differ fundamentally in their cause, course, and therapeutic options.
 Nevertheless, these terms are often used interchangeably.

-Osteoarthritis on the other hand is a chronic, degenerative joint disease that is accompanied by a continuous and irreversible degradation of the cartilage layer.
-It develops over the years, often as a result of prolonged misalignment, overweight, genetic predisposition or age-related wear.
-In contrast to the locally limited cartilage damage, osteoarthritis often affects the entire joint, including the bones, joint capsule and surrounding musculature.
-This leads to persistent pain, movement restrictions and irreversible joint changes in advanced stages.
+Osteoarthritis however is a chronic, degenerative joint disease that involves a continuous and irreversible loss of the cartilage layer.
+It develops over years, often as a result of prolonged overloading, obesity, genetic predisposition, or age‑related wear.
+In contrast to the locally limited cartilage damage, osteoarthritis often affects the entire joint, including the bone, joint capsule, and surrounding muscles.
+This leads to persistent pain, limited movement, and in advanced stages to irreversible joint changes.

 While cartilage damage offers good chances of healing with appropriate treatment, the therapy for osteoarthritis mainly aims to slow down the progression and alleviate symptoms.
 Measures such as physiotherapy, weight reduction, or pain-relieving injections are usually sensible; however, in severe cases, joint replacement often remains the last and most effective option.
 In summary, cartilage damage represents a potentially reversible, local problem, while osteoarthritis is a more comprehensive and chronic joint disease that is associated with irreversible consequences.